 - Competition and comparisons as a result of teen social media use.

 Therefore, teens’ levels of happiness, sadness, and anger became less changeable as they got older.
 However, their feelings of anxiety continued to vary.
 The study found that anxiety was high toward the start of adolescence.
 Subsequently, it decreased and then increased again toward the end of the teen years.
-Most likely, this is a result of the stressors related to a teen’s transition into adulthood.
+Most likely, this is a result of the stressors related to adolescents’ transition into young adults.

 Advice for Parents on Navigating Teen Puberty